Not ready to enrol but want to learn more?

 You can choose to complete this certificate program on campus, through online courses, or through a combination of both delivery options.
 Many of our courses are also offered in an intensive format* on campus during the Spring/Summer term, so you can complete a full credit in as little as a week.
 With some careful planning, you may be able to complete the full certificate over the Spring/Summer term by taking the in-class intensives and a few online courses.

 Courses are drawn from Ryerson University’s Bachelor of Applied Science in Occupational and Public Health (BASc).
-This program can give you advanced standing should you wish to pursue the BASc.
+Courses completed as part of this Certificate may be recognized towards the completion of the BASc.
 Offered through the School of Occupational and Public Health, the BASc is the only degree-level program of its kind in Canada.

 This program meets the education components required for certification as a Canadian Registered Safety Technician (CRST) through the Board of Canadian Registered Safety Professionals (BCRSP).
 After completing this certificate, you must continue on to our two other health and safety certificates – Advanced Safety Management and Occupational Health and Safety Leadership – to satisfy the educational requirements to take the Canadian Registered Safety Professional (CRSP) Board exam.

 This certificate is eligible for OSAP.